boscore/ibc_contracts/ibc.token/README.md

     when active is false, IBC transfers are not allowed, but **cash**s trigger by peerchain action **withdraw** can still execute.
  - require auth of _self

-Note: from IBC version 4, the peg token symbol must same with the original token symbol.
+Note: from IBC version 4, the pegged token symbol must same with the original token symbol.

 ```
 contract_token=ibc2token555